JoshMorrison99/Bug-Bounty/ChatGPT.md

 **Question 7**
 ```
+why would a website want to know my original ip address
+```

 There are several reasons why a website might want to know your original IP address:
-```

 Geolocation: By knowing your IP address, a website can determine your approximate location.
 This can be useful for providing location-specific content or services.